Gonzasilva2022/Gonzasilva2022/README.md

 ### Hi there 👋
 #### I'm Gonzalo<br>

-🚀*I prioritize listening over speaking and I am capable of handling problems with high resolution.<br> The journey I have traveled has allowed me to develop strong communication skills, and regardless of where I am.
+🚀*I prioritize listening over speaking and I am capable of handling problems with high resolution.
+The journey I have traveled has allowed me to develop strong communication skills, and regardless of where I am.
 I strive to integrate different points of view to find the best path to a solution.
 I care about people, building teams, and creating a positive work environment*

 #### Skills: Python / Machine learning / SQL / PowerBi / Excel / Arcgis / Qgis / GeoDa